AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-adh-do.md

 You can customize AVEVA Data Hub access management to meet your organization's requirements and needs.
 Administrators can:

-- Create and manage users (user accounts must exist in AVEVA Connect)
+- Create and manage users (user accounts must exist first in AVEVA Connect)

 - Create and manage clients